 The EC contained no specific deadline for a response, although it had a precedence of "Immediate" and requested the information "as soon as possible."49 We could find no response from the FBI Newark Field Office.
-In early December 2001, FBI Headquarters requested that the CIA conduct a name check for the detainee.
-In mid-December 2001, FBI Headquarters sent a follow-up EC to the FBI Newark Field Office, also with a precedence of "Immediate," again requesting the "interest/no interest" assessment.
+In early December 2001.
+FBI Headquarters requested that the CIA conduct a name check for the detainee.
+In mid-December 2001, FBI Headquarters sent a followup EC to the FBI Newark Field Office, also with a precedence of "Immediate," again requesting the "interest/no interest" assessment.
 Before it received a response to this second EC, FBI Headquarters received the results of the CIA name check that found "no identifiable information" in connection with the detainee.
-The CIA response arrived 17 days after the FBI requested the name check.
-This detainee's name subsequently appeared on a list of detainees held more than 90 days that the INS forwarded to the Office of the Deputy Attorney General during the third week of January 2002.
-Within a week of the detainee's name appearing on this list, the FBI Newark Field Office provided FBI Headquarters with an EC stating it had "no interest" in the detainee and, based on that information, FBI Headquarters produced a clearance letter indicating that the INS could remove the detainee.
+The CIA response arrived 17 days after the FBI requested the name This detainee's name subsequently appeared on a list of detainees held more than 90 days that the INS forwarded to the Office of the Deputy Attorney General during the third week of January 2002.
+Within a week of the detainee's

-&lt;sup>49 FBI ECs have a line marked "precedence" that can be designated "immediate," "priority," or "routine."
+49 FBI ECs have a line marked "precedence" that can be designated "immediate," "priority," or "routine."
 The FBI Investigative Manual states that the "immediate" designator is to be used when the addressee(s) must take prompt action or have an urgent need for the information.
 Immediate teletypes require approval by the special agent in charge, division head, or their designated representative (at FBI Headquarters) and must be given preferred handling.
 The FBI Investigative Manual states that "priority" is used when information is needed within 24 hours, while "routine" is used when information is needed within the normal course of business.